GoogleCloudPlatform/community/tutorials/transparent-proxy-and-filtering-on-k8s-with-initializers/index.md

 ## Install the Helm chart

 Before installing the chart, you must first extract the certificates generated by mitmproxy.
-The generated CA cert will be used in the example pods to trust the proxy when making HTTPS requests.
+The generated CA cert is used in the example pods to trust the proxy when making HTTPS requests.

 1. Extract the generated certs using Docker: